lepe/trem-gpp-bots/README.md

 * teams are not locked anymore and 2 bots by team are deployed by default
 * [BOT] tag in names is reserved only for bots
 * bots/start.cfg is executed on map load
+* Essence is now divided by team. dnodes have new parameters: [aliens|humans|off]
+* Bots will use target prioritization to choose between enemies
+* Introduced (but not fully implemented): profiles, range behavior, group thinking, hit detection, some bot states as RUSH,PATROL,etc

 v.16
 * goons pounce and rants rush to move faster, maras jump more.